bobbui/json-logging-python/README.md

 ```

 ### Custom handler for request instrumentation
-you need to explicitly set JSONRequestLogFormatter as default formatter for request_logger
+you need to explicitly set JSONRequestLogFormatter as default formatter for any extra handler that is added to request_logger

 ```python
 request_logger = json_logging.get_request_logger()